redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 The instructions below first deploy a non-secured (HTTP) setup to verify connectivity.
 Subsequently this is upgraded to a secured channel using a SSL/TLS certificate that must be validated by one of the following public Certificate Authorities: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html.
 Note that self-signed certificates or those issued by private Certificate Authorities are not supported by API Gateway.

-For the purpose of this setup LetsEncrypt used as the public Certificate Authority.
+For the purpose of this setup LetsEncrypt is used as the public Certificate Authority.
 The wildcard domain name used for the certificate CommonName (CN) and subject altNames is \*.example.com.
 Change this to a registered domain name under your control and configure a public hosted zone in Route 53 for the base domain name that LetsEncrypt can validate.
 Note down the auto-generated hosted zone ID for use later.

 ***